 You’ve invested weeks preparing for this presentation.
 Your effective delivery and the crowd’s engagement show you’ve done an outstanding job.
 After delivering a memorable conclusion, you must spend another thirty minutes answering questions from the participants.
-It’s not until the first attendee raises her hand that you remember you never honored your commitment to prepare for the Q&A. As the audience peppers you with questions, your attention is split between providing answers and reminding yourself to do better in your next address.
+It’s not until the first attendee raises her hand that you remember you never honored your commitment to prepare for the Q&A. As the audience peppers you with questions, your attention is split between providing answers and reminding yourself to do better at your next address.
 Sounds familiar?

 Despite the countless books, training materials, and workshops on public speaking, very little emphasis is put on post-delivery Q&A. You may wonder, what do I prepare for when I cannot predict what questions the audience will ask?
-That’s a legitimate concern, however the impromptu aspect of audience’s probing is the principal reason you must devise a strategy.
+That’s a legitimate concern, however, the impromptu aspect of the audience’s probing is the principal reason you must devise a strategy.
 You just can’t let your unpreparedness cause you to mishandle the attendee’s queries and undermine the credibility you’ve built during the appearance.
 Therefore, you need a well-designed roadmap to handle questions and answers.

 Based on years of experience and observation, I discovered there is no one-size-fits-all approach to navigating audiences’ questions.
 How you tackle Q&A depends primarily on the kinds of asker you come across.
 These are the main types of attendees, viz; the clarity seeker, the challenger, and the talker.
 This classification isn’t mutually exclusive nor comprehensively exhaustive.
 However, they represent situations you’re most likely to encounter during questions and answers and how to handle them.

 The Clarity Seeker